Wealth Architect · · 19 min read

 Entity structure.
 A US C-corporation can qualify for QSBS; an LLC taxed as a partnership cannot.
 Converting later is possible, but may reset holding periods or trigger current taxation.
 If QSBS is relevant, structure from the start.
 The Carta QSBS guide explains the requirements in detail.

 Holding period.
-QSBS requires five years (or three to five years for stock issued after July 2025).
+QSBS requires five years for the full 100% exclusion (or three to five years for partial exclusions on stock issued after July 2025).
 BADR requires two years of ownership and employment.
 Three years into building a company without thinking about this?
 Start now.

 Residence and domicile.
 UK domicile status historically mattered for inheritance tax and the remittance basis.
 While the remittance basis is gone, domicile still affects IHT.
 Establishing a non-UK domicile after the fact is difficult; maintaining it requires ongoing attention.

 Gift and trust planning.
 Moving shares into trusts for family members before dramatic appreciation can multiply QSBS exclusions and shift future growth out of an estate.
-This must happen early—transferring appreciated stock triggers recognition of current gain in most jurisdictions.
+This must happen early.
+Transferring appreciated stock triggers current gain recognition in most jurisdictions.
 For deeper analysis, see Pre-Exit Wealth Planning.

 State and country residence.
 The cheapest time to move is before gains exist.
 Relocating from California to Texas after a company is worth $100 million invites intense scrutiny from California's Franchise Tax Board.
 Doing it three years earlier, while still building, is a normal life choice.